 James Wan is an exemplary director when it comes to his own material but the string of films that come out under his producing name Annabelle (2014) and Demonic (2015) have left a good deal to be desired.
 The same can be said of Lights Out.
 It is not that David F. Sandberg fails to create a sufficiently scary film.
 The appearances of the ungainly Diana creature that only exists as a shadowy shape who is there when the lights are out but vanishes when they are on create a sense of uncanniness.
 There are definite times that Sandberg makes an audience jump or tense up in their seats.

 The other frustrating thing is that it is never clear what it is that we are dealing with.
 The characters make the reasonable assumption that they are dealing with a ghost or something returned from the dead but Maria Bello (who admittedly is meant to be nuts) emphatically denies that what they are dealing with is dead.
 Some of the climactic scenes give you the impression that what they are dealing with is someone alive.
 On the other hand, when we come to the ridiculous climactic scene where [PLOT SPOILERS] Maria Bello despatches Diana by blowing her own brains out, you are left baffled.
 Are we supposed to accept that Diana was some type of projection from her mind?
 Or perhaps some entity that attached to her and her alone?
-The results are confusing.
+As a denouement, it only leaves you confused.